+NETs have often been considered technologies of last resort.
+As emissions keep rising and global carbon budgets decline, it is becoming increasingly apparent that if we are to stave off the worst of climate change we must deploy and scale these desperate remedies as quickly as possible.
 Atmospheric carbon is the primary cause of the climate crisis and current CO2 concentrations are now higher than they have been in at least 800,000 years.
 (Lindsey, 2019).
 The average level of atmospheric CO2 for the month of December 2019 at Mauna Loa was 411.76 ppm (National Oceanic and Atmospheric Administration [NOAA], n.d.).
 That means we are less than 39 ppm below what is considered to be the redline of 450 ppm (Climate Change Research Centre [CCRC], 2007).
-The IPCC has warned us not to allow temperatures to surpass 1.5 degrees Celsius above preindustrial norms (Intergovernmental Panel on Climate Change [IPCC], 2018), however, we are rapidly running out of time as we are already more than two thirds of the way there.
-Three years ago, we recorded average temperatures that were 1.1 degree C above preindustrial norms (World Meteorological Organization [WMO], 2017).
-At the current rate of greenhouse gas emissions, we are on track to exceed the upper temperature threshold limit within 5 to 10 years.
+The IPCC has warned us not to allow temperatures to surpass 1.5 degrees Celsius above preindustrial norms (Intergovernmental Panel on Climate Change [IPCC], 2018), however, we are rapidly running out of time as we are already more than two-thirds of the way there.
+Three years ago, we recorded average temperatures that were 1.1 degrees C above preindustrial norms (World Meteorological Organization [WMO], 2017).
+At the current rate of greenhouse gas emissions, we are on track to exceed the upper-temperature threshold limit within 5 to 10 years.

 Deploying carbon capture is a massive endeavor and we have limited time.
-As explained by Julio Friedmann, senior research scholar at Columbia University’s Center for Global Energy Policy, “We have to create an industry the size of the oil and gas industry that runs in reverse.
+As explained by Julio Friedmann, a senior research scholar at Columbia University’s Center for Global Energy Policy, “We have to create an industry the size of the oil and gas industry that runs in reverse.
 And we’re on the clock.
 If we could do that over 200 years, I’d be a lot more relaxed,” (Kramer, 2020).
 Time is a luxury we do not have.
 We need to quickly identify and refine the most promising research directions and implement them at scale.

 We have known that we require carbon capture technologies for many years but that need has grown as our emissions continue to rise.
 More than a decade ago the International Energy Agency estimated that over 200 power plants need to be fitted with carbon capture and sequestration (CCS) technology by 2030, in order to prevent temperature rises of over 3°C (International Energy Agency [IEA], 2010).
-An IPCC report (2018) indicates that all remaining gas and coal fired power plants need CCS technology.
+An IPCC report (2018) indicates that all remaining gas and coal-fired power plants need CCS technology.
 Carbon removal is also a core feature of UN climate action plans (IPCC, 2005; IPCC, 2018; United Nations Framework Convention on Climate Change [UNFCCC], the Paris Climate Agreement, n.d.).
 The IPCC (2018) suggests we will need to remove 1 trillion metric tons of carbon from the biosphere over the 21st century.

 We are not doing anywhere near enough to reduce emissions.
 Even oil industry reports indicate that current policies fall “well short of” what’s “necessary to achieve the Paris climate goals” (BP Energy Economics, 2018).
 To compound the problem, new climate models suggest carbon reduction efforts to keep temperatures below 1.5 C may already be “out of reach” (Hood, 2020).
 University of Tasmania professor Pete Strutton suggests that drastic cuts in CO2 output will no longer be enough to prevent warming of 3 C (Global Carbon Project, [GCP], 2019).
 In the context of this information, negative emissions technologies (NETs) are now as important as zeroing out emissions.